 BP uses millisecond counts for TTL and logging.
-As a result, secular and periodic bias will result in false logging and inaccurate TTL and arrival times of bundles.
+As a result, secular and periodic bias will result in low levels of false logging and inaccurate TTL and arrival times of bundles.

 National and international organizations

 In this section we define some national and international organizations which are playing a keys role in the Time and frequency domain.